Spacetime duality between localization transitions and measurement-induced transitions: Introduction

 In this work, we will perform the aforementioned space-time rotation on lattice models of Floquet circuits that are made out of unitaries with spatial disorder, and which display entanglement transitions due to the physics of localization.
 The rotated circuit $V$ will be generically non-unitary, and by construction, will possess translational invariance along a space direction, and disorder/randomness along the time direction.
 A motivation for our study is that the rotated and unrotated circuits have the same partition function $Z$, which is closely related to the spectral form factor \cite{guhr1998random, cotler2017black} $(= |Z|^2)$.
 Since the spectral form factor in a Hamiltonian/Floquet system is expected to show singular behavior across a localization transition \cite{Suntajs2020quantum, Prakash2021universal}, one may wonder if this fact has any consequence for the rotated circuit.
-In the special case when the rotation of a Floquet circuit results in a unitary, it was shown in Ref. \cite{Bertini2018PRL} that the Floquet circuit is chaotic.
-Here we instead start from Floquet circuits that can be argued to display a localization transition, and study the non-unitary circuits that result from their rotation.
+In the special case when the rotation results in a unitary circuit, it was shown in Ref. \cite{Bertini2018PRL} that the (unrotated) Floquet circuit is chaotic.
+Here we instead start from Floquet circuits that can be argued to display a localization transition (and therefore not always chaotic), and study the non-unitary circuits that result from their rotation.

-An outcome of our approach is the construction of a 1d \textit{free-fermion} non-unitary circuit that exhibits a transition from a volume-law entanglement regime, $S \sim L$ ($L$ is the spatial size), to a regime with entanglement characteristic of critical ground states: $S \sim \log(L)$.
-We note that the known examples of non-unitary theories with free fermions have hitherto found only sub-extensive entanglement \cite{Chen_2020, tang2021quantum, jian2020criticality, jian2021yanglee}.
+The first example we study corresponds to a Floquet circuit that displays an Anderson localization transition due to quasiperiodic disorder.
+Rotating this circuit results in a 1d \textit{free-fermion} non-unitary circuit that exhibits a transition from a volume-law entanglement regime, $S \sim L$ ($L$ is the spatial size), to a regime with entanglement characteristic of critical ground states: $S \sim \log(L)$.
+This is interesting because the known examples of non-unitary theories with free fermions have hitherto found only sub-extensive entanglement \cite{Chen_2020, tang2021quantum, jian2020criticality, jian2021yanglee}.
 The fact that our non-unitary circuit is obtained from rotation of a unitary circuit plays a crucial role in its ability to support volume-law entanglement.
-The tuning parameter that drives the transition in the non-unitary circuit is identical to the one that drives the localization transition in the original unitary circuit.
-The entanglement transition in the non-unitary circuit is accompanied by a `purification transition' \cite{gullans2019dynamical,gullans2019scalable}: a mixed state evolved with the circuit shows a sharp transition in its entropy across the critical point.